Menu Audio Description Project

 The Audio Description Project

-Notes on Year, Studio, and Genres in ADP Listings
+Notes on Year, Studio, Ratings, and Genres in ADP Listings

 It is our practice to try to avoid listing distribution-only companies (like SDS), and we try to ferret out the name that appears at the start of a film.
 When it comes to streaming services, however, they may purchase the rights to a film (rather than produce it) and call it their own.
 Those films are called Originals, like a Netflix Original.
 Things get confusing when two streaming services offer the same film which one company calls "Original."
 In some cases, they are fine crediting the "original" company, but in other cases not so much.
 So we sometimes maintain the name of an underlying studio for use when one company's Original is licensed by another.